Holidays

 Chocolate spiderweb cookies (via Canva)

-Sticking with the chocolate theme, because, who doesn't love chocolate!
+Sticking with the chocolate theme, because who doesn't love chocolate!
 These cookies are similar to the coated spider web chocolate Oreos mentioned earlier.
-The major difference is you can use shortbread as your base.
+The major difference is that you can use shortbread as your base.

 Black Cat Cookies